smandal97/smandal97.github.io/_pages/publications.md

 author_profile: true
 ---

-All my astro related publications are listed in the following NASA ADS link:
+My astro related publications are listed in the following NASA ADS link:

+All of my publications (including those in electrical engineering) can be found in the following Google Scholar link: